ataradov/max10_bb/README.md

-# max10_bb
-Altera MAX10 Breakout Board
+# Altera MAX 10 Breakout Board

+This is a simple breakout board for Altera/Intel MAX 10 FPGAs.

+This board is compatible with 10MxxSCE144yyy and 10MxxSAE144yyy (where xx >= 04).